thriveweb/deking-new/content/pages/about-process.md

       After your approval, a Master Builders contract is prepared for signing, along with a 5-10% deposit invoice.
 Payments are made via Bank transfer or credit card.
-Financing options are also available at this link…(link)
+Financing options are also available.

       With over 15 years’ experience, Deking project management makes it simple.